 • About the project

-INTERMIN will create a self-sustainable long-term lasting international network of training centres for mineral raw materials professionals.
-This project involves educational and research institutions in the EU and the leading counterparts in third countries, based on specific country expertise in the primary and secondary raw materials sectors.
-The network will map skills and knowledge in the EU and the third countries, identify key knowledge gaps and emerging needs of employers, develop a roadmap for improving skills and knowledge, as well as establish common training programmes in the raw materials sectors.
-In line with the EU’s strategy for international co-operation in research and innovation, the consortium will seek international collaboration, fostering and exploring synergies with the relevant EU Member States initiatives.
+INTERMIN created a self-sustainable long-term lasting international network of training centres for mineral raw materials professionals.
+This project involved educational and research institutions in the EU and the leading counterparts in third countries, based on specific country expertise in the primary and secondary raw materials sectors.
+The network mapped skills and knowledge in the EU and the third countries, identified key knowledge gaps and emerging needs of employers, developed a roadmap for improving skills and knowledge, as well as establish common training programmes in the raw materials sectors.
+In line with the EU’s strategy for international co-operation in research and innovation, the consortium seeked international collaboration, fostering and exploring synergies with the relevant EU Member States initiatives.

 • Our role in the project

-LPRC is leading Work Package 2 – Raw Materials sector skills, gaps and emerging knowledge needs (Gaps).
-This work package will carry out a needs assessment, identifying the short- to long-term skills demand of employers.
-LPRC will examine the short term needs by executing interviews, reviewing industry position papers and organizing a dedicated workshop.
-The medium-term needs will be assessed by a specially established Focus Group, resulting in a Manifesto.
-LPRC will investigate the long-term New Frontiers by applying a range of foresight methods, including a workshop and a delphi survey.
-Environmental factors will be considered by defining and examining possible future scenarios.
-The final result will be a roadmap on skills provision for the raw materials sector.
+LPRC was leading Work Package 2 – Raw Materials sector skills, gaps and emerging knowledge needs (Gaps).
+This work package carried out a needs assessment, identifying the short- to long-term skills demand of employers.
+LPRC examined the short term needs by executing interviews, reviewing industry position papers and organizing a dedicated workshop.
+The medium-term needs have been assessed by a specially established Focus Group, resulting in a Manifesto.
+LPRC investigated the long-term New Frontiers by applying a range of foresight methods, including a workshop and a delphi survey.
+Environmental factors have been considered by defining and examining possible future scenarios.
+The final result has been a roadmap on skills provision for the raw materials sector.

 • More information

-For more information please contact contact INTERMIN Project Manager, Marco Konrat at marco.konrat_at_lapalmacentre.eu.
+For more information please contact Luis Lopes at luislopes_at_lapalmacentre.eu.